U.S. News & World Report Best Colleges Ranking: Criticism

 During the 1990s, several educational institutions in the United States were involved in a movement to boycott the U.S. News & World Report college rankings survey.
 The first was Reed College, which stopped submitting the survey in 1995.
 The survey was also criticized by Alma College, Stanford University, and St. John's College during the late 1990s.
 SAT scores play a role in the U.S. News & World Report college rankings even though U.S. News is not empowered with the ability to formally verify or recalculate the scores that are represented to them by schools.
 Since the mid-1990s there have been many instances documented by the popular press wherein schools lied about their SAT scores in order to obtain a higher ranking.
-An exposé in the San Francisco Chronicle stated that the elements in the methodology of U.S. News & World Report are redundant and are driven by financial incentives.
+An exposé in the San Francisco Chronicle reported that the elements in the methodology of U.S. News & World Report are redundant and are driven by financial incentives.

-The National Opinion Research Center reviewed the methodology in 2000 and stated that the weights "lack any defensible empirical or theoretical basis".
-A New York Times article in 2003 likewise reported that, given the U.S. News weighting methodology, "it's easy to guess who's going to end up on top: the Big Three, Harvard, Yale and Princeton round out the first three essentially every year.
+In 2000, the National Opinion Research Center reviewed the methodology, and stated that the weights "lack any defensible empirical or theoretical basis".
+A New York Times article in 2003 likewise reported that, given the U.S. News weighting methodology, "it's easy to guess who's going to end up on top: the Big Three, Harvard, Yale, and Princeton round out the first three essentially every year.
 When asked how he knew his system was sound, Mel Elfin, the rankings' founder, often answered that he knew it because those three schools always landed on top.
 When a new lead statistician, Amy Graham, changed the formula in 1999 to one she considered more statistically valid, the California Institute of Technology jumped to first place.
 Ms. Graham soon left, and a modified system pushed Princeton back to No. 1 the next year."